TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Experiment and Results

 \subsection{Ablation Study}

 We select Insert-Hexagon-Block for ablation.
-As shown in Fig.~\ref{fig:task_details}, we perform 10 rollout trials for each row.
+As shown in Fig.~\ref{fig:task_details}, the evaluation setup is consistent with the main experiments.

 \textbf{Impact of Exploration Space Expansion.} We analyze how the scale and distribution of twin data affect warm-up performance.
 Table~\ref{tab:twin_aug_ablation} reports success rates under different ID/OOD synthetic-trajectory augmentations.
 Compared to the base model, a balanced setting with 30 ID and 30 OOD twin trajectories achieves 57.0\% SR (+30\%), indicating that our digital-twin pipeline can generate high-quality trajectories across the workspace even for the precision-critical task.
 Increasing the amount of twin data further improves performance: doubling ID data (60/30) yields the largest gain, reaching a peak ID SR of \textbf{80\%}, while increasing OOD data (30/60) improves SR to 70\%.
-Overall, these results confirm that our exploration space expansion strategy effectively broadens SFT coverage.
+Overall, these results not only validate the quality of data generated by the digital twin but also demonstrate that our exploration space expansion strategy effectively broadens coverage.
+We analyze how the scale and distribution of twin data affect warm-up performance.
+Table~\ref{tab:twin_aug_ablation} reports success rates under different ID/OOD synthetic-trajectory augmentations.
+Compared to the base model, a balanced setting with 30 ID and 30 OOD twin trajectories achieves 57.0\% SR (+30\%), indicating that our digital-twin pipeline can generate high-quality trajectories across the workspace even for the precision-critical task.
+Increasing the amount of twin data further improves performance: doubling ID data (60/30) yields the largest gain, reaching a peak ID SR of \textbf{80\%}, while increasing OOD data (30/60) improves SR to 70\%.
+Overall, these results validate both the quality of twin-generated data and the effectiveness of our method in broadening spatial exploration coverage.
 More synthetic data can further help, but it also increases SFT time, creating an accuracy–efficiency trade-off.